 Grassy weeds have long thin leaves with parallel veins.
-They are often in the poaceae (grass) family or a closely related family and are botanically classified as monocots.
-Examples of grassy weeds include, crabgrass, foxtail, and quackgrass.
+They are often in the Poaceae (grass) family or a closely related family and are botanically classified as monocots.
+Examples of grassy weeds include crabgrass, foxtail, and quackgrass.
 [Video]

 Vining weeds are those that climb or vine by twining or by utilizing specialized structures like tendrils or aerial roots.
 They are often botanically classified as eudicots and can be woody or herbaceous, perennial or annual.
-Examples of vining weeds include, poison ivy, honeyvine milkweed, bindweed, and trumpet creeper.
+Examples of vining weeds include poison ivy, honeyvine milkweed, bindweed, and trumpet creeper.
 [Video]

 Knowing what species of weed you are dealing with is important to understanding how to best control it.